hetima/Xiblingual/readme.md

 # Xiblingual

-Xiblingual is plugin for Xcode 5.1 which helps localizing xib.
+Xiblingual is plugin for Xcode 5.1 which helps localizing xib/storyboard.

-Xiblingual adds item to context menu on Project Navigator.It works when base xib or localized xib/strings is selected.
+Xiblingual adds item to context menu on Project Navigator.It works when base xib/storyboard or localized xib/storyboard/strings is selected.

-Primary xib file must be located in `Base.lproj`.
+Primary xib/storyboard file must be located in `Base.lproj`.

 ##Features